‘Too expensive a price,’ Truong My Lan says in tears in final court statement

 Property tycoon Truong My Lan seen at the People's Court of Ho Chi Minh City in October 2024.
 Photo by VnExpress/Thanh Tung

-In her final statement at the People's Court of Ho Chi Minh City, property tycoon Truong My Lan spoke in tears about the "too high a price" she had to pay, while pledging to prioritize compensating defrauded victims.
+In her final statement at the People's Court of Ho Chi Minh City, property tycoon Truong My Lan spoke in tears about the "too expensive a price" she had to pay, while pledging to prioritize compensating defrauded victims.

 As the month-long trial neared its end on Friday afternoon, Lan, facing a life sentence on three charges, was granted the opportunity to address the court.